 - Whether you have elected to:

-- Gift aid your subscriptions, and date of election if so.
+- Gift aid your subscriptions.

 - Receive the newsletter electronically.